 Both liquid fabric softener and dryer sheets can leave stains on freshly washed clothes.
-The stains can happen because of user error (yes, you caused the problem) or simply because of the nature of the products.
+The stains can happen because of user error (yes, you caused the problem) or simply because of the chemical ingredients and nature of the products.

 Why do Fabric Softener and Dryer Sheets Leave Stains on Clothes?